13 Artsy Things to do in Lucas: the Grassroots Art Capital of Kansas

 Lucas, Kansas is a small town with a large art presence.
-What it lacks in populace (393 to be exact), it makes up for in its eclectic and quirky art community.
+What it lacks in a population (393 to be exact), it makes up for in its eclectic and quirky art community.
 While you might not expect to find a lot in such a small town you’d be wrong.
+There is a wide range of things to do in Lucas, especially art and architecture!

 Ads are how we pay our bills and keep our blog free for you to enjoy.
 We also use affiliate links; if you make a purchase through them, we may receive a small commission at no cost to you.